 That place (Lake Louise) may be one of the most iconic locations in all of the Canadian Rockies and I’ll detail that place, as well as 9 others that arguably just as if not more beautiful (you tell me after reading the list).

-While my whole trip involved seeing more than “just” the Canadian Rockies, which I will document in a future post, I’ve chosen these following 10 things for a number of important reasons and here they are:
+While my whole trip involved seeing more than “just” the Canadian Rockies, and it started in Vancouver Island technically, which I will document in a future post.

 2) They are easy to find.